 Where did our 7-figure wealth come from?

 Creating Wealth Using Simple Tools Available To Everyone

-Creating Wealth for us simply took on financial principals that everyone should adopt.
+Creating wealth for us took on financial principles that everyone should adopt.

 You need to ask yourself what wealth means to YOU.